-NOTE: The default warning cell voltage is to set 3.5V to account for the dip that can occur when the drone draws heavily on the battery during flight.
-When RubiQ lands and you plug the battery in to recharge, you may notice that the cells show a voltage higher than 3.5V.
-This is ideal for the overall life of your LiPo's.
+NOTE: The default warning cell voltage is set to 3.5V to account for the dip that can occur when the drone draws heavily on the battery during flight.
+When RubiQ lands and you plug in the battery to recharge, you should notice that the cells show a voltage higher than 3.5V.
+3.7V or above is ideal for the overall life of your LiPo's.
 Since the warning cell voltage is set for flight conditions, use INAV to keep an eye on the voltage when working on the bench.
 Recharge as soon as their cells hit 3.8V (11.4V total for Rubi's 3S battery) to maximize their total life.